CWALabs/SkyCMS/Docs/MigratingFromJAMstack.md

     - Publish directly to your chosen storage provider; no external build steps

-    - Point your DNS to the CDN or Cloudflare Worker URL for origin-less distribution
+    - Point your DNS to the CDN or configure Cloudflare DNS + Rules for origin-less distribution

 ### Common Scenarios